Enable passwordless security key sign-in to Windows 10 devices with Azure Active Directory

 - Log in to a server using a security key.

 - If you haven't used your security key to sign in to your device while online, you can't use it to sign in or unlock offline.

 - Signing in or unlocking a Windows 10 device with a security key containing multiple Azure AD accounts.
 This scenario utilizes the last account added to the security key.
 WebAuthN allows users to choose the account they wish to use.

 - Unlock a device running Windows 10 version 1809.
 For the best experience, use Windows 10 version 1903 or higher.

-Azure AD joined devices that you are piloting during the feature preview with must run Windows 10 version 1809 or higher.
-The best experience is on Windows 10 version 1903 or higher.
+Azure AD joined devices must run Windows 10 version 1909 or higher.

 Hybrid Azure AD joined devices must run Windows 10 version 2004 or newer.

 Organizations may choose to use one or more of the following methods to enable the use of security keys for Windows sign-in based on their organization's requirements: